anakryiko/blog/content/posts/libbpf-bootstrap.md

 +++
+date = 2020-11-29
+updated = 2021-04-02
-title = "Building BPF applications with libbpf-bootstrap" date = 2020-11-29
+title = "Building BPF applications with libbpf-bootstrap" description = '''
+Get started with your own BPF application quickly and painlessly with libbpf-bootstrap scaffolding, which takes care of all the mundane setup steps and lets you dive right into BPF fun and minimize the necessary boilerplate.
+We'll take a look at what libbpf-bootstrap provides and how everything is tied together.
+'''

 [extra]
 toc = true